Testing for an Android project š

 Instrumented Tests

-These tests focus on user interaction assertions and can run on the following types of device:
+These tests focus on user interaction assertions and can run on the following types of devices:

 Instrumented Tests for Android can be classified into: